t-korec/team-showcase/README.md

 * Design and implement the method of adding employees to the team.
 * The API is described here: https://github.com/Naomak/alveno-job

-Time spend on the project: couple hours during weekend + 3h for last changes and deploing
+Time spent on the project: couple hours during the weekend + 3h for the last changes and deploying

 Optional tasks(not included in this repo):